Top 10 Tattoo-Friendly Onsen In Japan 2026

 We’ve all heard the saying, “Having a tattoo means you cannot enter an onsen in Japan.”
 But is this true?
 It’s time to uncover the truth about tattoos and their acceptance in Japanese onsens.
-In this article, we’ll highlight the top 10 tattoo-friendly onsens and offer insights into the evolving traditional Japanese culture’s attitudes toward tattoos in Japan.
+In this article, we’ll highlight the top 10 tattoo-friendly onsens and offer insights into the evolving attitudes toward tattoos in traditional Japanese culture.
 Whether you’re a tattooed traveller looking to soak in the serene waters of a traditional onsen or simply curious about the cultural dynamics, this guide is for you.
 Read on to discover where to enjoy a relaxing onsen experience without worrying about your tattoos.

 Why is a tattoo not allowed in an Onsen in Japan?